Caroline Kende-Robb: Career with the UN

 Kende-Robb became the West Africa Field Director for Africa Now, a civil society organization, and later joined the United Nations Development Programme (UNDP) in The Gambia.
 She also worked at the World Bank (2005-2011) as a senior manager for the Sustainable Development Network in the regions of Africa, Europe and Central Asia, and East Asia and the International Monetary Fund (1999-2005) as the first Social Development Advisor recruited to manage the introduction of a poverty and social perspective into the Fund’s macroeconomic programs and policy dialogue.

 Africa Progress Panel

 From 2011 to 2016, Kende-Robb served as Executive Director of the Africa Progress Panel, a foundation chaired by Kofi Annan.
 In this capacity, she worked closely with Anna and the other members of the panel, including Michel Camdessus, Peter Eigen, Bob Geldof, President Olusegun Obasanjo, Graça Machel, Linah Mohohlo, Robert Rubin, Tidjane Thiam and Strive Masiyiwa.
 The Africa Progress Panel was formed at Gleneagles G8 Summit, 2005, as a recommendation from the Commission for Africa Report.

-The Africa Progress Panel was a unique policy and research organization, with high level access and global reach, influencing policy through a multitude of approaches such as discrete interventions, public advocacy, political mentoring, leveraging and convening, partnering and networking, and policy analysis.

 Kende-Robb led the publication of the Africa Progress Panel’s flagship reports.
 The reports constitute a significant body of knowledge and have effectively influenced policy: Jobs, Justice and Equity: Seizing opportunities in times of global change] (2012); Equity in Extractives: Stewarding Africa's natural resources for all (2013); Grain, Fish, Money: Financing Africa's Green and Blue Revolutions (2014); and Power People Planet (2015).